Flutter-13Aprill/To-Do-App/README.md

 ---

-This project shall not be completed — not today.
+This project shall be completed — not today.

 The fire inside will blaze anew after Eid Al-Adha, sharper, stronger, and relentless, with a mind honed like the edge of a blade, ready to conquer what lies ahead.